 Tis’ the season to be … merry and jolly?
 No pressure there!
 The holidays are in full swing and many people around this special time of year start to experience stress.
-Whether you’ve overcommitted to holiday parties, financial strain to buy obligatory gifts, social anxiety, shopping baking, relationship strains (like your mother-in-law who is hard to soothe), all of this can make you feel sad, overwhelmed, anxious or disappointed in yourself.
+Whether you’ve overcommitted to holiday parties, financial strain to buy obligatory gifts, social anxiety, shopping, baking, relationship strains (like your mother-in-law who is hard to soothe)… all of this can make you feel sad, overwhelmed, anxious, or disappointed in yourself.

 I don’t have one magic pill but I have some good ideas that might help you.
-First of all, I want you to stop feeling isolated an alone.
+First of all, I want you to stop feeling isolated and alone.
 Most people experience some degree of stress during the holidays.
 It’s normal unless you opt out of participating, and then you have a different set of stressors.
 Whatever your situation is, I’ve got some natural options to help you enjoy the holiday season.
 Soon I’m going to give you information on magnesium, theanine, B complex, passionflower and others.

 The natural remedies below are all available over-the-counter, and they have some clinical trials showing they are effective.
 That said, I don’t know if they are right for you, so ask your doctor if you can take any or all of these with your medical history, and list of medications.

 Magnesium is a natural chill pill and it’s needed to drive hundreds of biochemical reactions in the brain, bones and muscles.
 Many of you are chronically deficient in magnesium and as far as I’m concerned, this is the most common ‘mugged’ mineral in your body.
 The mugging happens from medication you take which cause a nutrient depletion.
 See Drug Muggers for a complete list and for our purposes right here, I’ll tell you that acid blockers, laxatives, diuretics and blood pressure pills top the list for stealing magnesium from the body.
 Low magnesium and you’re easily stressed.
 Magnesium supplementation has been shown to support a healthy mood and relaxation.
 There are many forms of magnesium, most of which cause abdominal cramps and diarrhea.
-I prefer the magnesium “glycinate” or “malate” form myself, which doesn’t seem to cause quite as many intestinal upset.
+I prefer the magnesium “glycinate” or “malate” form myself, which doesn’t seem to cause quite as much intestinal upset.
 Dosages vary, but typically a dose around 125mg taken twice daily could help.
 Some of you could tolerate more, like up to 600 mg, especially if you have migraines, but just make sure your doctor doesn’t mind that kind of dosage.
 Magnesium can reduce blood pressure so be careful.
 Take it with food, and if you want better sleep you can stack the dose at night.
 For example, 125mg in the morning, and 250 at bedtime.

 Here’s another idea with magnesium.
 Get naked with it!
 If you can ‘get away’ from your holiday shenanigans for 15 to 30 minutes, slip into a nice, hot bath with Epsom salts.
 Epsom is a form of magnesium (magnesium sulfate) and the magnesium goes right through your skin and into your blood stream.
 I dump about 3 pounds in my big bathtub because one cup simply doesn’t do it.
 Lock the door, turn on “Silent Night” and let your troubles float away!
 In addition to magnesium, theanine could help too.